Do people want to hear anything you have to say?

 An adage in politics says, “There are no permanent friends or permanent enemies, only permanent interests.”

 There is no such thing as unconditional love.
-All relationships in life have conditions attached to them based on the parties’ interests.
+All relationships in life have conditions based on the parties interests.
 As soon as the conditions that created or sustained the relationship change, the relationship ceases to exist reciprocally.

 Human nature is selfish and is only interested in meeting its needs and preserving itself.